 Freight Forwarder X SA (vendor), contracts with Company A (vendor), to transport Company A's goods from Polokwane to St Petersburg (Russia) and to prepare the customs documentation for export.
-Freight Forwarder X SA subcontracts Rail Co to store and move the goods from Polokwane to the Port of Durban, and Shipping Line X (vendor) to move the goods from the Port of Durban to St Petersburg.
+Freight Forwarder X SA subcontracts Rail Co (vendor) to store and move the goods from Polokwane to the Port of Durban, and Shipping Line X (vendor) to move the goods from the Port of Durban to St Petersburg.

-Rail Co is providing a domestic transport service to the Freight Forwarder X SA between two places in the RSA and therefore Rail Co must charge VAT at the standard rate.
+Rail Co is providing a domestic transport service to the Freight Forwarder X SA between two places in the RSA.
+This supply is not zero-rated under section 11(2)(c), as Rail Co is not the same supplier providing the services to which section 11(2)(a) applies, and as such Rail Co must charge VAT at the standard rate.
 VAT at the standard rate must also be levied on the supply of its storage service (an ancillary transport service).